corda/corda/docs/source/azure-vm.rst

 Pre-requisites
 --------------
-* Ensure you have a registered Microsoft Azure account and are logged on to the Azure portal
+* Ensure you have a registered Microsoft Azure account which can create virtual machines under your subscription(s) and you are logged on to the Azure portal (portal.azure.com)
 * It is recommended you generate a private-public SSH key pair (see `here <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2/>`_)